AaronForce1/cartopress/workingbuild/cartopress/readme.txt

 CartoPress allows you to geocode your WP site's posts and pages, and connect your data directly to CartoDB to create awesome interactive maps.

 == Description ==
-CartoPress links your WordPress site directly to CartoDB, an open-source and API-driven web-mapping platform, to the world's most popular content management system.
+CartoPress links your WordPress site directly to CartoDB, an open-source and API-driven web-mapping platform.
 Geocode your posts, pages, and media and CartoPress will sync to your CartoDB account, allowing you to take advantage of CartoDB's visual editor and CartoCSS styling options.

 **_One of a kind:_** While there are multitudes of other plugins providing mapping support, most are exclusively Google Maps-based instead of based on open-source solutions such as Leaflet; few are focused on geo-referencing your WordPress content; and CartoPress is the first to specifically target CartoDB.